au-re/ramen/docs/chapters/GettingStarted/AddingFields.md

 ## Adding fields

 A Node that nothing can connect to is not very useful.
 Now lets connect something to it.
 Before we can do that, we need to add a Field to the Node.
 Just as we had to defined a nodeType to instantiate nodes from, we need a dataType to instantiate fields from.
 We add a dataType to our schema, and a field to our nodeType "numberNode".
-There are

 ```js
 const schema = {